zenml-io/zenml/docs/book/guides/basics/step_pipeline_run_2.md

 ```

 The above basically means that ZenML does not know how to persist the object of type `MyObj` between steps (how could
 it?
 We just created this!).
-Therefore, we can create our own materializer:
+Therefore, we can have to create our own materializer.
+TO do this you can simply extend the
+`BaseMaterializer` by sub-classing it.

 ```python
 import os